test 33

 Ann.
 Laws of Mass.
 Gen. Laws ch.
 149, § 105A

-Private companies and Public employers Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions.)
+Employees of public or private companies Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions).
 Retaliation against an employee who files a complaint is illegal.
 It’s also illegal for an employer to prohibit employees from talking about their or their co-workers’ wages.
-Employers are prohibited from asking for an applicants’ salary history.
+Employers are prohibited from asking for an applicant’s salary history.

 Michigan Unfair Discrimination, Restraint of Trade and Trusts Law